Irvinehimself/Irvines-Firejail-Extras/README.md

 #### FjTools-CreatePrivateLib
 Like the Firejail `private-lib` feature itself, this is pretty much still experimental.
 However, it did greatly simplify the building of the `private-lib` whitelist for Firefox 57.
 Which, by the way, is the first non-trivial working example of the `prvate-lib` feature I have seen.
 (Try `grep "private-lib" /etc/firejai/*` and see how many examples you find!)
 * **Limitations:**
+* Unfortunately, it doesn't currently work with "Qt" based applications.
+The problem does not affect [FjTools-GuessMissingLibs](#fjtools-guessmissinglibs), and I am actively researching possible solutions.
 * It only tries to get the \<app\> to launch and ignores warnings.
 (See the inline notes for the shell)
 * If the \<app\>  launches, it may immediately crash.
 (See my inline notes about `private-lib` in the Chromium based Opera and Inox browser's `.local` customisation files)
 * Even if it launches, you will probably have to use `stderr` to manually find missing files for Gtk